Dark-sky preserve: Canada

 In the Canadian program, lighting within the area must be strictly controlled to minimize the impact of artificial lighting on wildlife.
 These guidelines are more stringent than in other countries that lack the extensive wilderness areas that still exist in Canada.
 The management of a Canadian DSP extends their outreach programs from the public that visit the site to include the promotion of better lighting policies in surrounding urban areas.
 Currently, dark-sky preserves have more control over internal and external lighting than other programs.

 With the increase in regional light pollution, some observatories have actively worked with cities in their region to establish protection zones where there is controlled light pollution.
 These areas may not yet have been declared dark-sky preserves.

 Although dark-sky preserve designations are generally sought by astronomers, it is clear that preserving natural darkness has positive effects on the health of nocturnal wildlife within the parks.
 For example, the nocturnal black-footed ferret was reintroduced to the Grasslands National Park dark-sky preserve and the success of the reintroduction is enhanced by the pristine natural darkness maintained within the park by the DSP agreement.

+Scotland

+The island of Rùm in the Hebrides was declared a Dark Sky Sanctuary in 2024.
+The island has a small population who value the dark sky, and know that too much artificial light negatively affects the young of the Manx Shearwater birds that breed on the island.
+The local population worked to gain this designation.
+It is the second such designation in Europe, and the first in Scotland.